 - Who will be leasing the new proposed, multi-family units?

 The rezoning process has been initiated and is now underway.
-Below are the upcoming meeting dates when the Planning and Zoning Commission and City Council will review the changes to the zoning.
+Below are the meeting dates where the Planning and Zoning Commission and City Council have or will take action related to the zoning.
 Also included in the timeline below are other related action items being considered to support the redevelopment.
 All are subject to change and will be updated as the project progresses.

 |December 1, 2022||Public Announcement|